fleetdm/fleet/docs/infrastructure/fleet-on-kubernetes.md

 > ### A note on container versions
 >
-> The Kubernetes files referenced by this tutorial use the Kolide Fleet container tagged at `1.0.5`.
+> The Kubernetes files referenced by this tutorial use the Fleet container tagged at `1.0.5`.
 The tag is something that should be consistent across the migration job and the deployment specification.
 If you use these files, I suggest creating a workflow that allows you templatize the value of this tag.
 For further reading on this topic, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/overview/#container-images).

 ### Create Server Secrets